-It is the school's responsibility to supplement snacks or meals to provide the nutritional requirements determined by state refulations.
+It is the school's responsibility to supplement snacks or meals to provide the nutritional requirements determined by state regulations.
 Records will be kept and posted on snacks and meals on a daily basis.
-Food brought to the center will be stored in the refrigerator, if necessary, and opened boxed will be place in ziploc bags.
+Food brought to the center will be stored in the refrigerator, if necessary, and opened boxed will be place in a plastic protective container.

 Every child needs to have a "school bag."
 This is a convenient container for notes from home, show and tell items, change of clothes, etc. We are encouraging independence so we request bags with no zippers and smaller size to accommodate this independence.
-Staff will send home notes, newsletters, snack lists, and school work in the child's bag.
+Children will bring their work home in their bag.
 A child should bring the bag every day.